 FOOD TRENDS: Top Chinese Food Dishes In The U.S.A.

 [1] The most popular Chinese dish in America, per GrubHub results: General Tso’s Chicken (here’s the recipe from Spicy Southern Kitchen).
-[2] Crab Rangoon, a made-in-america concoction of cream cheese and imitation crab (here’s the recipe from Rasa Malaysia).
-[3] Wonton soup, fully loaded (here’s the easy recipe for this beauty from recipe Jessica Gavin).…
+[2] Crab Rangoon, a made-in-america concoction of cream cheese and imitation crab.
+Here’s the recipe (photo © Rasa Malaysia).
+[3] Check out this baked egg rolls recipe from Chef Martin Yan (photo © National…

 Continue reading “FOOD TRENDS: Top Chinese Food Dishes In The U.S.A.”